Staff Directory

 CBU’s finished its first Division I season with 16 wins in 2018-19, which is the most by a first-year NCAA Division I program that is considered an RPI counter during the four-year transition process.
 The team also became just the second first-year D-I program to qualify for postseason play by qualifying for and hosting the first round of the 2019 College Basketball Invitational.

-During the Croy era, the Lancers have gone to the NCAA Division II tournament every year, from 2014-18, and spent 59 weeks in the NABC Top-25 Poll.
-CBU has won PacWest regular season and conference tournament titles, including two first-place finishes in conference.
+During the Croy era, the Lancers qualified for the NCAA Division II tournament every year from 2014-18 and spent 59 weeks in the NABC Top-25 Poll.
+CBU won PacWest regular-season and conference tournament titles, including two first-place finishes in the conference.

 For the first time in program history, Croy led the Lancers to win the West Regional championship during the 2017-18 season and advance to the Elite Eight.
 CBU finished the year with a 28-6 overall record, including a 19-2 mark in the brand new Events Center.
 It capped off a stellar Division II run through Croy as the Lancers begin their transition to Division I and the Western Athletic Conference in the Fall of 2018.